marti1999/Crossword-Solver/README.md

-The input crosswor file must look like this:
+The input crossword file must look like this:
 ```
 0	0	0	0	0	0
 0	#	#	0	#	0